marnyg/nixos/readme.md

 # to build a wsl image run:
 nix build .#nixosConfigurations.wsl2.config.system.build.installer

-# then open a new windows termioal tab in the reuslt folder with:
+# then open a new windows termioal tab in the result folder with:
 wt.exe -w 0 nt -d  $(wslpath -w $(realpath result/tarball))

 # then remove old vm, import and start new version